 While there are certain exceptions to the statute of limitations, they are not common.
 In these situations, it is important to file your claim as soon as you realize that you may qualify for a lawsuit.
 Speak to a Chicago construction accident lawyer at Duncan Law Group as soon as possible to identify your filing deadline and initiate your claim.

 Construction sites are regulated by state and federal law.
-Nevertheless, an employer, general contractor, or others may ignore these mandated safety regulations, resulting in injuries or death.
+Nevertheless, an employer, general contractor, or others may ignore these mandated safety regulations thus creating dangerous working conditions, resulting in injuries or death.
 Other accidents can arise out of carelessness or through faulty machinery.

 While safety can never be guaranteed, it can be protected.
 The national government has taken steps to eliminate the risks of such injuries and establish a safe environment in the workplace.
 You can rest assured that the law is designed to help injury victims and their families obtain restitution whenever possible.

 There are many hazards and potential dangers on a construction site, all of which can contribute to serious injuries and potential fatalities.
 Some of the most common causes of construction accidents include the following.

 Depending on the circumstances involved in an accident, a number of parties may be held liable for the injuries that follow.
 Those directly involved in on-site work may be considered responsible for the negligence that leads to a construction injury.
 In certain circumstances, including incidents that involve faulty machinery, off-site parties may be found to have contributed to a given injury.